CLASSROOM

 examples include, Debate Camp's DECORUM reminders:

-• IN-PERSON: Verbal cues and/or Call & Response - at key times when you need to give instructions
+CALL & ANSWER: Verbal cues and/or Call & Response - at key times when you need to give instructions:

 Staff: “Eyes and ears on me”